KadirYazadzhi/SoftUni---Programming-Basics-with-JavaScript/README.md

 ## 🛠️ How to Use
 1. Clone the repository to your local machine using the following command:
 `git clone https://github.com/KadirYazadzhi/SoftUni---Programming-Basics-with-JavaScript.git`
-2. Navigate to the desired task folder to view the C++ files.
+2. Navigate to the desired task folder to view the JavaScript files.
 3. If you encounter any issues or have suggestions for improvement, please open an issue or reach out to me via email.

 ## ✉️ Contact Information